AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In our metaphor, you should imagine a mesh gate, which can vary in its fineness.
 You can have a *porous* gate or a *dense* gate.

-With AI-assisted development we measure the density of checks needed as a function of the feature's Entropy Tolerance.
+With AI-assisted development **we measure the density of checks needed as a function of the feature's Entropy Tolerance**.

 ### Entropy Tolerance
 <a href="/blog/entropy-tolerance-ai">Entropy Tolerance</a> is how much uncertainty (or AI-generated 'guesswork') a software-supported process can handle.